DESTROYING INDIGENOUS PEOPLE IN THE NAME OF EDUCATION

 Turning “liabilities” into “assets”

 Factory Schools exist to turn tribal and indigenous children – who have their own language and culture – into compliant workers-of-the-future.
-In the words of the world’s largest Factory School: “We turn tax consumers into tax payers, liabilities into assets.”
+The world’s largest Factory School stated that it turns “Tax consumers into tax payers, liabilities into assets.”

 Extractive industries in India and Mexico support schools which teach children to embrace mining, and to reject the connection their people have to their lands as “primitive.”